mmenestret/jdegoes.github.io/_posts/2014-08-18-principled-typeclasses.md

 ### Haskell-Style

-Some have made [compelling arguments](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html) for abolishing type classes in Haskell, at least as first-class language constructs.
+Some have made [compelling arguments](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html) for abolishing type classes in Haskell, at least as baked-in language constructs.

 I'm obviously sympathetic to this point of view, but I just view the problems with built-in type classes as a reason to *make them better* rather than to *abolish them*.